ws333/iases3frontends/README.md

 npm run package-addon
 ```

-The extension will be located in the current directory and called `mailmergep@example.net-latest.xpi`.
+The extension will be located in the current directory and called `mailmergep@iase.one-latest.xpi`.

 ## Development